Environment and water management to China

 Chinese Ministry of Water Resources

-Chinese National Development of Reform Commission
+Chinese National Development and Reform Commission

 Please note: This list of websites and resources is not definitive.
 Inclusion in this list does not imply endorsement by Austrade.
 The information provided is a guide only.
 The content is for information and carries no warranty; as such, the addressee must exercise their own discretion in its use.
 Australia’s anti-bribery laws apply overseas and Austrade will not provide business related services to any party who breaches the law and will report credible evidence of any breach.
 For further information, please see foreign bribery information and awareness pack.